How to Stay Motivated for Long-Term Weight Loss with the Treadmill

 Solution:

-- Join a fitness community.
-A lot of exercise apps and websites have social features built in that let you meet other people who use them.
-Peloton, Zwift, and iFit all have groups where you can join virtual races or workouts, cheer each other on, and see how everyone is doing.
+• A lot of exercise apps and websites include social features that let you meet other people who use them.
+You may take part in virtual races or workouts, cheer one other on, and see how everyone is doing on Peloton, Zwift, and iFit.

-- Online Accountability Groups: If you don’t have anyone close to work out with, you could join an online weight loss club or exercise group.
-These groups help and support each other, and knowing that others are tracking your progress can keep you going.
+• If you don’t have somebody to work out with in person, you may join an online community for weight loss or fitness.
+These groups support each other, and knowing that other people are watching your progress may help you stay motivated.

 6. Embrace a Flexible Mindset